 - Technical delegates for the Alpine Masters National Championships will be nominated in consultation with the national alpine masters working group chair and the U.S. Ski & Snowboard masters manager.
 The TD cannot compete in the event. - FIS and U.S. Ski & Snowboard course specifications apply as modified in the Masters Competition Rules (chapter 3).
 All races must be held on homologated or registered courses. - 3.
 A divisional representative may be appointed by the national alpine masters working group.
 The representative must approve proposed trails and slopes to be used by areas proposing or selected to hold the Alpine Masters National Championships. - 4.
 Each course setter must have proven experience with masters events wherein he/she has displayed a complete understanding of the philosophy of masters racing and has set courses within these specifications and requirements in the past. - Qualified masters racers competing in an event may set courses and serve as Referee or Assistant Referee. - 6.
 Major emphasis shall be placed on course preparation and the installation of hill protection. - 7.
 Course setters should set appropriate, legal, rhythmical, and challenging courses which test racers' technical skills rather than nerve. - 8.
 The TD, Chief of Course and Referee are responsible to ensure that course setters do their work correctly. - 9.
 If the course set is not acceptable to the jury, it may be reset by an appointee of the TD and Chief of Race in conjunction with the masters working group. - 10.
-SG, GS and SL are used for scoring of combined awards at the Masters National Championship.
-The DH will not be used in any combined or overall scoring.
-When a AC (SG/SL) is substituted for the DH, the AC will be used in the scoring of the Division's Cup and the Spyder Masters National Team.
+SG, GS and SL are used for scoring of age class combined awards at the Masters National Championship.
+When the national championship event includes the national championship DH or when AC (SG/SL) is substituted for the DH, the DH or AC will be included in the scoring of the Division's Cup and the Spyder Masters National Team. - 11.
+In the event that a regional event is also a FIS Masters event, the ICR Masters regulations for age classes and running orders apply.